RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/configure_vscode_for_ros2.md

 Then rerun the build command with the symlink flag.

-## Automating Tasks with tasks.json
+## Automating Builds and Debugging with `tasks.json`

-You can simplify your build process in VS Code using `tasks.json` under `.vscode/`.
-Here's an example configuration:
+Now, it can be inconvenient to remember and re-type long commands like `colcon build --symlink-install`, especially if you often switch between workspaces.
+VS Code allows us to automate such tasks using a `tasks.json` file.

+### Creating a Build Task

+Open your workspace in VS Code.
+In the file explorer, navigate to the `.vscode/` directory.
+If it doesn’t exist, create it.
+Inside that directory, create a file named `tasks.json`.

+Here’s an example configuration:

 ```json
 {